telefonicaid/fiware-orion/doc/manuals/orion-api.md

 ## User attributes or metadata matching builtin name

 (The content of this section applies to all builtins except `dateExpires` attribute.
-Check the document [on transient entities](user/transient_entities.md) for specific information about `dateExpires`).
+Check [Transient entities section](#transient-entities) for specific information about `dateExpires`).

 First of all: **you are strongly encouraged to not use attributes or metadata with the same name as an NGSIv2 builtin**.
 In fact, the NGSIv2 specification forbids that (check "Attribute names restrictions" and